sweattep/ancient_quotes/README.md

 >Those who will rise early and are late to sit down eating bread, in sorrows, are worthless, so he will give his beloved ones sleep.

+>Do not make unlawful the wholesome things which God has made lawful for you, but commit no excess for God does not love those given to excess.

+>When you see one who has more, look to one who has less

 >The extinction of evil desire is the highest religion

 >He whose wickedness is very great brings himself down to that state where his enemy wishes him to be.
 He himself is his greatest enemy.
 Thus a creeper destroys the life of a tree on which it finds support.